What you need to know about shingles and the shingles vaccine

-- A two-dose series, separated by 2-6 months, of Shingrix is recommended for adults 60 years of age and older.
+- A two-dose series, separated by 2-6 months, of Shingrix is recommended for adults 50 years of age and older.

-- Persons who have already had shingles or who have a chronic medical condition, or who have been previously vaccinated with Zostavax, can still receive Shingrix.
+- Persons who have already had shingles, who have a chronic medical condition, or who have been previously vaccinated with Zostavax, can still receive Shingrix.

 Is the Shingles Vaccine Safe?

 Who should not get the shingles vaccine?

 You may receive your Shingles vaccination at many locations, including your doctor’s office, health clinics, and pharmacies.
 If you need assistance in locating Shingles vaccine, visit the HealthMap Vaccine Finder website.